Verdem-crypto/verdem-crypto.github.io/index.md

 ### MARCO VERDE (VERDEM)
 #### ABOUT ME
 ##### YOUTUBER, VIDEOMAKER, DEVELOPER, DUMBASS
-Hi, my name is Marco and I am a student in Italy, I am quite good at creating various types of websites, I also create content on YouTube.
+Hi, my name is Marco and I am a student in Italy, I love making websites and videos on YouTube, i also love making music!

+#### MY LIFE
-My adventure in the Internet field began on December 25, 2014, I created my channel (Verdem) that is still active, in the meantime I had fun uploading videos that were fun for me.
-Around 2019 things started to get serious with Copyright and various things so I saw a turning point needed: I started making videos according to what people liked, and of course me too.
-The desire to create something useful for people led me to create an application repository on my first serious website.
-We arrive at the beginning of 2020: I have 430 subscribers on YouTube, a Discord server and a blog, I made a song, PartyBeats, the song that I and GreenFire003 created.
-In my spare time I like to learn more about PHP and JavaScript and do stupid things on YouTube.
+My adventure in the Internet field began on December 25, 2014, I created my channel (Verdem) that is still active, in the meantime I had fun uploading small videos, from there I don't remember anything so let's move on to 2019.
+Around 2019 things started to get serious with Copyright (I found that copyright sucked more than I thought) and various things so I saw a turning point needed: I started making videos according to what people liked most (a little bit like Dream, the YouTuber who took advantage of YouTube trends to become famous).
+We arrive at the beginning of 2020: I am a PROFESSIONAL YouTube video clickbaiter, (call me, Elon Musk, I am here) I have 440 subscribers on YouTube, a Discord server and a blog, I made a song (PartyBeats), the song that I and GreenFire003 created.
+In my spare time I like to learn more about PHP and JavaScript and do blog posts and of course stupid things on YouTube.

 [![Discord](https://discord.c99.nl/widget/theme-1/328151909837832193.png)](/#contact-me)